way-lo/ac-infinity-airtap-hacs/README.md

 "Gen 2" - Smart features with app and BT connectivity.
 "Gen 2" listed after the model name.
 Compatible with these BT HA integrations.

 "Gen 3" - Smart features with app and BT connectivity.
-Latest available, Same FCC ID as above.
+Latest available, same FCC ID as above.
 "Gen 3" text after model name.
 Purchased mine 5/2026.

 # Vibecoded 6.18.26 for customizations/optimization
 Here's the full changelog from the original upload (v1.1.1) to the current build (v1.1.3):